BoQsc/Godot-3D-Male-Base-Mesh/README.md

 Tested on Godot Engine 4.3

 The next step: animations
-Basic Idle Animation of Male 3d Mesh.
+Basic Idle Animation and Walk Cycle animation of Male 3d Mesh.
 The most basic idle animation for a 3D character typically involves small, subtle movements that give the impression of life without any major motion.
 * Breathing: Small shift in overall body overtime; or The chest or abdomen slightly rises and falls in a slow, rhythmic manner to simulate breathing.
 * Weight shifting: The character slightly shifts its weight from one leg to the other, maybe with a small adjustment of the posture to avoid a static pose.